SoftEng23/p2/README.md

 ## Technical Requirements

 The back-end system shall use JDBC connect to an AWS RDS or MySQL database.

 The application can be deployed onto a Tomcat Server using Spring Tools.

 Bootstrap and components are utilized to create a dynamic Web SPA.

-The front-end view shall use Angular/HTML
+The front-end view shall use Angular/HTML.

 The middle tier shall follow proper layered architecture, have reasonable test coverage of the service layer, and implement log4j for appropriate logging.

 ## Stretch Goals:

 These will count for extra credit and are entirely optional:

 Registration passwords shall be encrypted in Java and securely stored in the database.

-User should receive and confirmation email
+User should receive and confirmation email.